NellowTCS/Mesh-NOW/Docs/docs/getting-started/quickstart.md

 ## Multiple Nodes

 Flash two or more ESP32 boards.
-Power them on and they will automatically discover each other via beacons.
+Power them on and they discover each other via beacons on their own.
 Messages sent from any node propagate through the mesh.

 ```mermaid
 sequenceDiagram